peterpeerdeman/peterpeerdeman.github.io/_posts/2015-03-02-force-cache-miss-with-grunt-replace.md

 ---
 {% include JB/setup %}

-After deploying our AngularJS / Symfony2 application we found that the user's browser would load cached assets from the previous deployment.
-The user would have to empty the cache / perform a hard refresh before the new version would be shown.
+After deploying our AngularJS / Symfony2 application we found our users browsers loading cached assets from the previous deployment.
+The user would have to empty the cache / perform a hard refresh before the new version of the assets would be loaded.
+This behavior occurs because the url to the updated resources do not change during deployment.

-By adding a timestamp to the url of the application Javascript / CSS assets, we can ensure that a "cache miss" will occur (because the url has changed) while we still maintain the advantage of caching the resources.
+By adding a timestamp as a query parameter to the url of the application Javascript / CSS assets, we can ensure that a "[cache miss](http://stackoverflow.com/questions/18559342/what-is-a-cache-hit-and-a-cache-miss-why-context-switching-would-cause-cache-mi)" occurs.
+With a different timestamp, the browser will not find the changed url in the cache and will request the new version.

 To do this we used [grunt-replace](https://github.com/outaTiME/grunt-replace) to replace a placeholder value (`@@TIMESTAMP@@`) in the html file with a timestamp during the build of our frontend assets.